 An address verification system (AVS) enables you to verify the cardholder’s billing address, which not only helps confirm that it’s accurate, but also means that your restaurant will have the information on file in case of a chargeback.
 Another bonus?
 Visa offers merchants a better rate for AVS transactions.

 Not all restaurateurs have their own delivery fleet to keep up with the increased demand in a COVID-19 world.
 If you use a third-party online ordering delivery service like DoorDash or Uber Eats, ask what policies they have in place to prevent fraud, and ensure that your contract doesn’t hold you responsible if fraud does occur.

 Even some of the purchases that happen within the four walls of your restaurant can be considered card-not-present transactions.
 For example, if you try to swipe a card and the magstripe doesn’t work, you may have to key in the card number, which counts as a card-not-present transaction.

 One way to avoid this situation is by using a POS that enables your guests to pay with an app on their phone.
 Mobile payment methods are known for their high levels of security.

 You’ve got a few tricks up your sleeve to help you process card-not-present transactions safely, so now let’s quickly run through a few card-not-present faux pas.

-Now that you know what card-not-present transactions are, and you understand the benefits and the risks, you can offer this payment option to your guests with confidence.
+Now that you know what card-not-present transactions are, and you understand the benefits and the risks, you can work with a restaurant merchant services provider to offer this payment option to your guests with confidence.
 No doubt they’ll appreciate you for the convenient and secure service!